D-side/skillforest/README.md

 ## Goals

 * Describe the abstractions behind the skillforest
-* Develop non-interactive example skillforests for several related technologies
+* Develop non-interactive example skilltrees for several related technologies
-* Design a file format (possibly more than one?) for transmission of skillforests
+* Design a file format (possibly more than one?) for transmission of skilltrees
-  - Start with autonomous skillforests, add cross-references when ready
+  - Start with autonomous skilltrees, add implement cross-references when ready
 * Outline the process and best practices of maintaining a graph
   - Graphs change, clients either need to remember the version they're tracking or need to adapt to changes
     + Determine behaviour in case of structural conflicts of user-defined state and new version of the graph